Colt Nichols

-Colt Nichols (born March 22, 1994) in Muskogee, Oklahoma is an American motorcycle racer who competes in the AMA Supercross and Motocross Championships.
+Colt Nichols (born March 22, 1994 in Muskogee, Oklahoma) is an American motorcycle racer who competes in the AMA Supercross and Motocross Championships.
 He is the 2021 AMA Supercross 250cc East Champion.

 Career

+He began professional racing in 2013.
 Nichols races in the 250cc East Championship in AMA Supercross.
 His greatest career achievement to date was winning the 2021 title in this racing class for Yamaha.

 As of October 2022, he rides for HRC Honda in the 450cc class for 2023 as a supercross only ride.